freedomofpress/dangerzone/docs/how-to/release/pre-release.md

 - [ ] Update the "Version" field in `install/linux/dangerzone.spec`
 - [ ] (optional) Bump image version from `v1` to `v2`, if the API has changed.
 - [ ] Bump the Debian version by adding a new changelog entry in `debian/changelog`
-- [ ] Update the download links in our `docs/how-to/install.md` page to point to the new version (the download links will be populated after the release)
+- [ ] Run `make docs-cog` to refresh the generated parts of the docs, including the download links in `docs/how-to/install/index.md` (the links will start working once the release assets are published)
 - [ ] Update screenshot in `README.md`, if necessary
 - [ ] CHANGELOG.md should be updated to include a list of all major changes since the last release
 - [ ] A draft release should be created.
 Copy the release notes text from the [release notes templates](release-notes-templates.md)